Cori Anne Gambini, RN

 Michael and his husband Andy enjoy camping with friends, gardening, and spending time with their dog!

-Kevin Musior, Social Worker
+Kevin Musior, BSW

 Kevin works at DeGraff Memorial Hospital.
 He started his career at Bellevue Hospital in New York City as a Discharge Planner and Director of Social Work in 1993.
 He returned to Buffalo and began working for Kaleida in 2001 in the Financial Counseling Department.
 Kevin first became active with the Union as a Steward, then Chief Steward.
-In those roles he really enjoyed helping members.
+In those roles, he really enjoyed helping members.
 Since being elected to the role of Secretary and Treasurer, Kevin finds being involved with the team here at the Local to be very rewarding.

 Area Vice Presidents